 This response does not mean that everything is OK.
 Maybe the trouble is fleeting and will resolve on its own.
 Or maybe the firefighter is not ready to talk about it.
 In either case, the person initiating the conversation can respond empathetically without being pushy, such as by saying, "I know I always think of my own kids when I see a child hurt like that."

 The purpose of this brief conversation is not to ensure that the firefighter seeks help, but rather to make it safe for that firefighter to seek help if he or she makes the decision to do so.
 And if that happens, the person initiating this conversation will be seen as an ally and a potential resource.

 Chiefs must invest in creating a culture where asking for help is OK.
-Firefighters are so attuned to being the ones to provide help that asking for help may be very difficult for them.
+Firefighters are so used to being the ones to provide the help that asking for it may be very difficult for them.
 In some organizations, asking for help in any way is perceived as weakness and thus avoided.
 Fire chiefs must be leaders in changing this cultural norm.